nftstorage/ipfs-cluster/README.md

 ### `statusAll`

 Status of all tracked CIDs.
+Note: this is an expensive operation.
+Use the optional filters when possible.

 ```js
 const statuses = await cluster.statusAll()